 Staff are expected to ensure that the safety & welfare of children, young people & adults at risk is the primary consideration where no policy, rules or guidelines exist.

 Staff have a responsibility to maintain confidence in their suitability to work with children, young people & adults at risk.
 Behaviour & actions that would lead any reasonable person to question motivation, intentions, and suitability to work with children, young people & adults at risk must be avoided.

 - Familiarise themselves with this Policy

-- Maintain appropriate and professional boundaries at all times
+- Always maintain appropriate and professional boundaries

-- Ensure that the same professional standards are applied regardless of ethnic origin, colour, nationality, race, religion or belief, gender, sexual orientation, age or disability
+- Ensure that the same professional standards are applied regardless of ethnic origin, colour, nationality, race, religion or belief, gender, sexual orientation, age, or disability

 - Promote an environment where poor practice is challenged and reported

 - Ensure that any concerns or allegations pertaining to the safety and/or welfare of children, young people & adults at risk are recorded & acted upon in accordance with this Policy